 You’ll return home shortly after your surgery to recover.
-We’ll provide you with a prescription for pain medication.
+We’ll give you a prescription for pain medication.
 Most patients find that they only need prescription pain relief for the first couple of days, if at all.
 Over-the-counter pain relief can be very effective at controlling your pain.
 We’ll recommend the best over-the-counter options for your situation and provide information about how to properly use them to control pain.

-We are committed to ensuring your plastic surgery experience is as comfortable as possible.
+We are committed to making certain your plastic surgery experience is as comfortable as possible.
 Whether you choose breast augmentation, a tummy tuck, or something else, we’ll work with you to choose appropriate pain management and anesthesia options.
 Please let us know if you have any other questions about pain management or pain relief options.